timvlaer/tscfg-maven-plugin/README.md

 * allRequired: (true|false) if true, optional tags are ignored and every property in the config file is required.
 Defaults to false.

 ## Current limitations
-* Currently only Java class generated is supported.
-It should be easy to extend this plugin to generate Scala files.
+* This plugin currently only generates Java code.
 * This plugin always generates java classes for Java 8 and above.
-This should also be easy to extend.
+Open a ticket or PR if you'd like to change the above.

 ## Build the plugin yourself
 * `git clone https://github.com/timvlaer/tscfg-maven-plugin.git`